tsora1603/pixora-theme/DESIGN.md

 [ video example ]

+6. Click `Apply` to apply your changes.
+You should now have a new object perfectly positioned above the original image that you can drag and zoom around (if you really end up doing that, don't forget to `Ctrl+Z`).

 7. Go to `File > Export...` to export your file (make sure it is `Plain SVG (*.svg)` extension).

 8. All done!
 You now have a beautiful, vectorized, 16x16 pixel art icon that can be resized to any resolution without losing a single detail. :)